jColeChanged/think-progress/README.md

  - How is progress momentum developing?
 It is getting faster?
 Slower?
  - Should I hold my breath?

-If you had trouble answering those questions then it might be a bit more clear why the current state of the art in progress visualization design tends to celebrate not even attempting to give a means of inferring progression.
+If you had trouble answering those questions then imagine your difficulty when giving a more modern approach to letting people know about progress.
+A traditional time in which progress visualizations are shown to people is when something is loading, but lately the trend is not even try to communicate progress in these situations.

 ![Game Loading Progress Visualization](docs/images/hearthstone_loading-2-1.gif)